-Andrea Acri (b.
-1981) has a Laurea degree (2005) from the University of Rome “Sapienza” and an MA (2006) and PhD (2011) from Leiden University, all with focus on South and Southeast Asian Area Studies and disciplinary specialisation in Philology (Sanskrit, Old Javanese) and Religious Studies.
+Andrea Acri has a Laurea degree (2005) from the University of Rome “Sapienza” and an MA (2006) and PhD (2011) from Leiden University, all with focus on South and Southeast Asian Studies and disciplinary specialization in Philology (Sanskrit, Old Javanese) and Religious Studies.

-He has held research and teaching positions in India (Visiting Assistant/Associate Professor at Nalanda University), Singapore (Research Fellow at the Nalanda-Sriwijaya Centre/ISEAS and Postdoctoral Fellow at ARI/NUS), Australia (Visiting Fellow at the ANU), and the Netherlands (Postdoctoral Fellow at IIAS).
-Since late 2016, he is Maître de conférences (Assistant Professor) in Tantric Studies at the Religious Studies Section of the École Pratique des Hautes Études (EPHE, PSL University, Paris), and statutory member of the EA2120 “Groupe de Recherche en Etudes Indiennes” (GREI).
+He has held research and teaching positions in India (Nalanda University), Singapore (Nalanda-Sriwijaya Centre/ISEAS and Asia Research Institute/NUS), Australia (ANU), and the Netherlands (IIAS).
+Since late 2016, he is Maître de conférences (tenured Assistant Professor) in Tantric Studies at the Religious Studies Section of the École Pratique des Hautes Études (EPHE, PSL University, Paris), and statutory member of the EA2120 “Groupe de Recherche en Etudes Indiennes” (GREI).
 Concomitantly, he has joined the EFEO in Paris as a part-time researcher to work in the framework of the ERC DHARMA project from 2021 to 2023.

-He is member of the Task-force C (Southeast Asia) of the ERC DHARMA project, and will work on an edition and translation of the Sanskrit-Old Javanese Śaiva text Bhuvanakośa, as well as (in collaboration with Thomas Hunter) an edition and translation of the Old Javanese religious kakavin Pārthayajña.
+He is member of the Task-force D (Other Textual Sources) of the ERC DHARMA project, and will work on an edition and translation of the Sanskrit-Old Javanese Śaiva scripture Bhuvanakośa, as well as (in collaboration with Thomas Hunter) an edition and translation of the Old Javanese religious-themed kakavin Pārthayajña.